v4lproik/JavaProblem/README.md

 1. Clone this repository
 2. Create your own GitHub/BitBucket repository and commit the base project to it
 3. At regular intervals commit and push your changes so we can see logical progress & steps you took through the problem
-4. Add a text file (ideally in Markdown format) to the root of the repository detailing the changes you made and a explanations for the steps you took
+4. Add a text file (ideally in Markdown format) to the root of the repository detailing the changes you made and explanations for the steps you took
 5. Notify us that you have completed the exercise